 Our client unexpectedly died a short time after we prepared her estate plan and she had completed the background information and letters to her children.
 When we met with the children a short time after their mother’s death and informed them of their mother’s estate plan, the reaction was one that would have floored their mother.
 The “bad” daughter thought her mother’s plan was fantastic.
 She was thrilled that her mother had left her a little something and that she had taken the time to express her feelings in the personalized letter to her.
 The “good son” was infuriated, stating he had always done the right thing and that he and his family should have inherited all of his mother’s wealth.
 He said she must not have known what she was doing at the she prepared her estate plan and he intended to challenge it in court.
 Fortunately, he read his mother’s letter several times over the next few weeks and eventually called us a to let us know he had changed his mind and would do nothing to try to upset his mother’s trust and Will.

 Not all estate plans have such great results, but proper planning in advance can greatly diminish the possibility of family fights, challenges to a Will or trust and the extensive litigation and the associated legal fees that come with it.
-Visit the website of Riverside probate and estate planning lawyer, Dennis M. Sandoval, a Professional Law Corporation to learn more.
+Visit the website of Riverside probate and estate planning lawyer, Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation to learn more.